SENPAI-Molecular-Dynamics/SENPAI/README.md

 ## Installation

+The first step consists of configuring SENPAI for your machine and use case.
+This is done by editing the constants in `headers.config.h`.

 On UNIX systems, compilation is achieved using the provided makefile.
 No additional software is required.

 ` git clone https://github.com/Garuda1/senpai && cd senpai && make`